Panoptikum-social/blog.panoptikum.social/pages/privacy.md

 ## Logging

-We are logging the requsts to our web server for one week to be able to fix errors of our application and server infrastructure.
+We are logging the requests to our web server for one week to be able to fix errors of our application and server infrastructure.
 These contain the following data:

 * User-Agent: i.e. browser type, browser version and operation system as sent by your browser
-* Referrer URL, i.e. on which sie was the link located, that did bring you to our site
+* Referrer URL, i.e. on which site was the link located, that did bring you to our site
 * IP address
 * Time and Date

 We are also logging your requests on the application server for one hour for sole debugging reasons.
-These requsts do not contain IP Addresses, just time stamps and the request path.
+These requests do not contain IP Addresses, just time stamps and the request path.

 Panoptikum does not use a web analytics service or a content delivery service.
-No data is transfered to any third parties.
+No data is transferred to any third parties.

 ## Cookies